microsoft/pxt/docs/packages/getting-started.md

 repository name and optional description.
 It's recommended that for a package called `banana` the repository should be called `pxt-banana`.

+If you want to contribute to an existing repository you don't have write permissions to, first fork it using GitHub web interface, and then use the Import URL to import your forked repo.
+After you made and committed your changes, create a pull request using GitHub web interface.

-If you're using an existing, non-empty repository that doesn't have a package in it, you will be asked if you want it initialized.
+If you're using an existing, non-empty repository that doesn't have a package in it, you will be asked if you want it initialized (if the repository is empty or just created, there will be no confirmation).
 This might overwrite files you already have there, so use with care.

 ## Step 3: Developing package

 Edit `main.ts` as usual.
-It's good to commit changes to GitHub every now and then so that you won't lose your work.
+It's good to commit changes to GitHub every now and then so you won't lose your work.
 This is done with the little cloud button on top of the file Explorer on the left, while it's expanded.

 ### Merge conflicts